The many faces of Larson Gross.

 Lydia grew up perfecting her pitching and putting.
 Now, she’s finding there’s a lot in common between fairways and financial statements.

 Ted Larson and Dennis Gross founded our firm in 1949.
 They built the business based on excellence, passion, integrity, trust and proaction — values still important to us more than seven decades later.

 Even well into their retirement years, Ted Larson and Dennis Gross continued to have the best interest of the firm at heart.
 Mr. Larson would come into the office on a regular basis to meet every new face and make a personal connection with each of our team members.
 He remembered the name of every employee, as well as the names of their spouses and children, and would greet clients by name as he passed by the reception desk.
 Sometimes, you’d even find a newspaper clipping on your desk that Mr. Larson dropped off, highlighting that your son made the honor roll.
 This is the example of a genuine relationship we strive to embody with our people and clients.

-Today, we’re led by ten partners who grow our firm with respect for where we’ve come from and a new vision for future success.
-Our 120-plus team members and three offices located in Bellingham, Lynden and Burlington make us the 10th largest public accounting firm in the Puget Sound region.
+Today, we’re led by eighteen partners who grow our firm with respect for where we’ve come from and a new vision for future success.
+Our 190-plus team members and five offices located in Bellingham, Burlington, Lynden, Wenatchee, and Yakima make us the 10th largest public accounting firm in the Puget Sound region.
 While we’re determined to expand our impact and help strengthen as many businesses and individuals as we can, we’re also committed to remaining a locally-owned organization.
 We’re incredibly proud of where we’ve come from and look forward to a future of possibility.

 Theodore Earl (Ted) Larson (1920-2012) at his High School Graduation.